egendata/app/README.md

 3. Certificates

 - Add a file name "Appfile" within `ios/fastlane`.
 For contents, see LastPass.
-- Download and open the matching certificates and provisioning-profiles from the [Apple Developer Potal](developer.apple.com)
+- Download and open the matching certificates and provisioning-profiles from the [Apple Developer Potal](developer.apple.com).
+For `Signing (Debug)` use "Egendata iOS", for  `Signing (Release)` use "Egendata iOS Distribution Profile".

 4. Release